About Prince Charles Secondary School

 Prince Charles Secondary School is the local high school for the valley of Creston.
 As the only high school serving the area, it is a popular and successful school offering the highest standards of education for children in the 8th to 12th grades.
 Accepting children from the area's three elementary schools, PCSS has a mission to produce well-rounded, independent and creative citizens who are ready to make a difference.

 PCSS can be found on 18th Avenue in Creston, and enjoys a spectacular location in the East Kootenay region of British Columbia in Canada.
 The small town of approximately 4000 people has a number of more remote surrounding communities, bringing the total population of the local area closer to 15,000 people.
 PCSS is under the remit of Kootenay Lake School District #8 which serves the heart of British Columbia's southern interior.
 The community is very rural, with the area's primary industries include forestry and agriculture as well as tourism, thanks to the many visitors that come to the region thanks to its scenic landscapes and beautiful Kootenay Lake.
-Close to the border with the USA, Creston sees its fair share of American visitors as well as other overseas tourists and those from around Canada who come to explore the beautiful region.
+Close to the border with the USA, Creston sees its fair share of American visitors as well as other overseas tourists and those from around Canada who come to explore the beautiful region and the unique festivals and special evenets that the city has - Creston Valley Farmers' Market, Valentine’s Ladies’ Bonspiel, Men’s Butterfly Bonspiel.
+You can gift your partner with the festive and friendly atmosphere along with an amazing gift, more information here.
+The tourists can find everything here in Creston - local arts and crafts, romantic landscapes, beautiful city with one of the best landmarks in southeastern British Columbia, Canada.

 PCSS serves a diverse community of students from grades 8 to 12, and there are currently approximately 500 pupils on roll.
 The students who attend Prince Charles Secondary School are drawn from the three local feeder elementary schools – Canyon-Lister Elementary School, Adam Robertson Elementary School and Yahk Elementary School.
 Only the children with the best code of conduct are accepted though.